 The ideal candidate for this award is a student with future plans for an academic/professional career in the field of Law and Criminology as well as a special interest in relevant issues related to Sicily and the promotion of the rule of law.
 Candidates with projects involving interdisciplinary studies related to Criminology, such as Law, Economics, Sociology, Education, Anthropology, are encouraged to submit an application.
 Preference will be given to graduate students.

-Recipients of the award can choose to carry out research for a period of six to nine months beginning in August of 2017.
+Recipients of the award can choose to carry out research for a period of six to nine months.
 The amount of the award will depend on the length of the participant’s stay.
-The American award recipient will be required to be in Italy in May 2018 after their time conducting research with the “Fondazione Giovanni e Francesca Falcone” and to participate in the event organized by the Fondazione.
-The event will be held in Palermo on May 23rd 2018 commemorating the anniversary of the death of Judge Giovanni Falcone.
+The American award recipient will be required to be in Italy in May 2024 after their time conducting research with the “Fondazione Giovanni e Francesca Falcone” and to participate in the event organized by the Fondazione.
+The event will be held in Palermo on May 23rd 2024 commemorating the anniversary of the death of Judge Giovanni Falcone.

 For more information about the application process for American students, please CLICK HERE.

-For more information about the application process for Italian applicants, please CLICK HERE.
+For more information about the application process for Italian students, please CLICK HERE.